samodom/UIKitSwagger/Docs/Views.md

 Working with Views
 ==================

+## View Hierarchy

 ### Subscripting

-Shorten the syntax for finding and altering views in a view's hierarchy.
+Shorten the syntax for finding and altering views in a view hierarchy.

-**Subviews** (non-negative integer indices)
+#### Subviews

 |Syntax|Result|
 |------|------|